 Instructions

-- Preheat oven to 350 F with the rack positioned in the center.
-Grease pans with butter, organic spray, or line two 9-in. round cake pans with parchment paper cut into circles.
+- Preheat the oven to 350 F with the rack positioned in the center.
+Grease two 9-inch round cake pans with butter, nonstick cooking spray, or line with parchment paper cut into circles.
+Alternatively, you can use a 9x13 cake pan or a cupcake tray.

-- In a separate bowl, combine flour, baking powder, baking soda, salt, and all of the spices (cinnamon, nutmeg, clove, allspice).
-Add the dry mixture to the wet and beat until combined.
+- In a medium mixing bowl, add the flour, baking powder, baking soda, salt, and all of the spices (cinnamon, nutmeg, cloves, and allspice).
+Whisk until evenly distributed.
+Add the dry ingredients to the wet ingredients, and beat until just combined.
+Do not overmix - it's okay to have a few flour spots at this point.

-- Stir in zested or grated carrots.
-Add chopped nuts or raisins.
+- Stir in the zested carrots, and fold in the chopped nuts and/or raisins.

-- Pour evenly into round pans and bake for 25-35 minutes, or until a toothpick poked in the center comes out clean.
-Once cooked, run a knife around the edge of the pans.
-Let cool for 10 minutes before setting it on a rack.
+- Pour the cake batter evenly into the prepared cake pans and bake for 25-35 minutes, or until a toothpick inserted into the center comes out clean.

 - For the Cream Cheese Icing: Beat room temperature cream cheese and butter with vanilla extract in a large bowl until fluffy.
-Add powdered sugar one cup at a time.
-Beat in 1-2 teaspoon of milk until the icing reaches your desired consistency.
+Add in the powdered sugar one cup at a time.
+Beat in 1-2 teaspoons of milk until the icing reaches your desired consistency.

-- To Assemble: Frost your layer cake by placing one of the layers on a cake plate and frosting the top.
-Place the second layer overtop and frost the top and sides until smooth.
+- To Assemble: Frost your layer cake by placing one of the layers on a cake plate and frosting or piping the top.
+Place the second layer over top and frost the top and sides until smooth.
 Decorate with more chopped nuts and shavings of carrot.
-Refrigerate for up to 5 days.

 Leave a Reply